Welcome to this ultimate guide to help you learn and master supply and demand in forex trading.

 The supply and demand concept states that if the supply of a commodity is high and the demand is low, this generates excess which drives the price down.

 If the supply of a commodity is low and the demand is high, this creates scarcity and then pushing the price higher.

 In the Forex market, when the supply for a currency pair is high and the demand is low, this will drive prices lower.
 If the supply for a currency pair is low and the demand is high, the excess demand will drive prices higher.

 For example, during times of uncertainty and fear, investors reduce their exposure in the equity markets and start buying safe haven currencies to protect their investments.
-The high demand for the US dollar will drive the price of the dollar higher due to the high demand by the investors to buy the US dollar.
+The high demand for the Japanese yen will drive the price of the yen higher due to the high demand by the investors to buy the yen.

 Another example is when the Fed (Federal Reserve) decides to increase the interest rates.
-This will make the US dollar attractive to investors because of the interest rates they will gain.
+This will make the US dollar attractive to investors because of the interest yield.
 This is also known as the carry trade, where traders buy currencies with high-interest rates and sell those with low-interest rates.

 A Supply zone is located above the current price where there is strong selling interest.
-When the price action reaches this level, the orders get filled and price moves down.
-Traders are selling at the supply zone and price action reverses to the downside.
+At supply level, sellers exceed buyers and price moves down as unfilled orders get absorbed.